How Hong Kong AVMs should report confidence (and why most do not).

 For brokers, family offices, and property owners who need a defensible valuation today, the practical implication is simple: choose tools that already publish what the regulator is heading toward.
 The cost is identical.
 The trust is not.

 A confidence interval is the price range around an AVM point estimate that reflects the model uncertainty.
-A HKD 10.65M valuation with a plus or minus 15% interval means the model expects the true market value to fall between HKD 9.10M and HKD 12.20M for typical similar transactions.
+A HKD 4.11M valuation with an interval of about plus or minus 25% means the model expects the true market value to fall between HKD 3.10M and HKD 5.13M for typical similar transactions.
 The width of the interval is set by the quality and quantity of comparable transactions, not by a flat percentage.

 For liquid Hong Kong residential districts with 20 or more recent comparable transactions, a half width of plus or minus 10% to plus or minus 15% is typical for a high confidence valuation.
 Thin data districts, luxury properties, and village houses naturally have wider intervals (plus or minus 20% or more).
 Anyone publishing a flat percentage regardless of the property is not doing confidence reporting.